 Strategic Considerations; “Shopping an Offer”

-The third reason that smart Buyers don’t write offers on overpriced homes is more tactical.
+The third reason Buyers don’t write offers on overpriced homes is more tactical.

 When an otherwise perfectly saleable home sits on the market at a too-high price, interested Buyers will frequently wait and watch for a price reduction.

 A good listing agent keeps track of such interest, and — if a written offer comes in, however low — will try to use it to flush out other offers.

 Buyers who don’t want their offer shopped or otherwise used against them . . . don’t make written offers.

 That’s true even though the Buyer has the right to withdraw their unaccepted offer at any time (note to Sellers: they do).